acbilson/chaos-content/gardens/technology/steps-to-self-hosting.md

 You've probably noticed that security is a theme.
 Your site may not require in-transit encryption today, but why wait until it does?
 Let's configure your site for {{< acronym HTTPS "Hyper-Text Transfer Protocol, Secure" >}}.

+{{< notice >}}
-> These notes include more manual steps than you may require.
+These notes include more manual steps than you may require.
 Between ISP restrictions and a lack of registrar support, I had to perform the certificate configuration manually.
-We'll be using [Let's Encrypt](https://letsencrypt.org/) as our certificate authority.
+We'll be using <a href="https://letsencrypt.org/">Let's Encrypt</a> as our certificate authority.
+{{< /notice >}}

 First, we need to install certbot on our Raspberry Pi.
 Log in and run the following command: